tikkisean/csc560-lab2/README.md

         upstream https://github.com/UA-DB-Class/go-db-lab-2025-spring.git (push)
    ```

 4. Lastly we need to give your repository a new `origin` since it is lacking one.
-Issue the following command, substituting your athena username:
+Issue the following command, substituting your username:

    ```bash
     $ git remote add origin https://github.com/[your-username]/[your-repo]